"Yoga is a light, which once lit, will never dim."

 B.K.S.
 Iyengar

-IYISF and IYANC: A History of Firsts
+IYANC: A History of Firsts

 The history of Iyengar Yoga in Northern California began in 1973 with one of Yogacharya B.K.S.
 Iyengar’s first trips to America.
 A yogini named Rama Jyoti Vernon was at the YMCA in Ann Arbor, MI where Mr. Iyengar taught.
 She flew home to California completely changed by the experience and determined to share her learning with others.
 The next year, Guruji (beloved guru; i.e. Mr. Iyengar) made his first trip to Northern California.
 Iyengar Yoga was still relatively unknown and he taught to a small group of students in Oakland.